 The rubber duck rig uses an FK body setup to control the character's silhouette.
 To match the expressiveness in the concept art, we decided to use free-floating transform controllers for the eyebrows.
 The duck's beak and facial expressions were applied via blendshapes to give us absolute control over the final look of the mesh.

 I also developed the texture and lighting for the sequence where the duck is at the bottom of the well.
 These shots form the emotional low point of the film, so we wanted to use darker, less optimistic tones.
 When the well starts to fill with rain water, we started to increase the overall brightness of the shots to underscore the ducks returning hope.

-The film was well received at regional animated short film festivals and we co-opened the 2013 Greenville International Film Festival with Fire on the Water.
-Karen Stritzinger, Kacey Coley, Zhaoxin Ye and Yujie Shu were awesome to work with.
+The film was well received at regional animated short film festivals and we co-opened the 2013 Greenville International Film Festival.